 The European Commission (EC) and the Batteries European Partnership Association (BEPA) have announced the establishment of a public-private partnership to promote research into smart battery tech for Europe.
 With over 165 members, BEPA demonstrates that there is a lot of interest and know-how in Europe for developing a competitive battery value chain.

 Ecobat's position in Europe as the leader in recycling batteries of all chemistries is strengthened by the acquisition.
 Ecobat's combined capabilities allow it the only service provider in Europe to provide the full range of lithium-ion recycling purposes.
-Ecobat, the leading company in recycling and reuse of battery, confirmed the acquisition of Promesa, a leading EV lithium-ion battery recycling operator based in Hettstedt, Germany.
+Ecobat, the leading company in recycling and reuse of batteries, confirmed the acquisition of Promesa, a leading EV lithium-ion battery recycling operator based in Hettstedt, Germany.

 The Norwegian government had kept the zero-emission car rewards in place for the end of 2021.
 So after 2021, the rewards are likely to be modified and altered in tandem with market development.
 The European Free Trade Association Surveillance Authority (EFTASA) has sanctioned a VAT exemption for zero-emission automobiles in Norway till the end of 2022. ?

 Britishvolt agreed to build the United Kingdom's first electric vehicle battery production plant in Blyth, northeast England, with a total investment of USD 3.4 billion and the creation of 3,000 jobs.
-The new factory will use green energy, which include hydropower created in Norway and transferred 447 miles under the North Sea via the interconnector of the North Sea Link project.
-Furthermore, the factory aimed to produce more than 300,000 lithium-ion batteries per year, with reaching the end scheduled for the end of 2023.
+The new factory will use green energy, which includes hydropower created in Norway and transferred 447 miles under the North Sea via the interconnector of the North Sea Link project.
+Furthermore, the factory aimed to produce more than 300,000 lithium-ion batteries per year, reaching the end scheduled for the end of 2023.

 SAMSUNG SDI CO.,LTD.